Skip to main content

 Every service provider is required by law to have a Statement of Purpose and it should include specific details about your service, what treatments are provided, to who (age), by whom and any equipment used.

-• Practice opening hours and information on out of hours care - provide the practice opening hours and information for patients who require urgent care or treatment out of hours.
+• The practice opening hours and any arrangement for patients who require urgent care or treatment out of hours

-• Date - the date on which the Statement of Purpose was agreed.
+• Date on which the Statement of Purpose was agreed

 We will use your Statement of Purpose to help us reach judgements about whether your service is meeting the relevant standards.
 The Statement of Purpose should therefore include enough detail for a reader to get a clear picture about the type of service you provide and the people who use your service.